Ahmed-Habeeb/live_tracking_map/README.md

   └── live_tracking_map.dart
 ```

-## Contributing

-We welcome contributions!
-Please follow these steps:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support

-For bugs and feature requests, please create an issue on the [GitHub repository](https://github.com/yourusername/live_tracking_map).

-For detailed documentation and more examples, visit our [documentation site](https://docs.yourpackage.dev).